davideloba/daliMaster/README.md

 ## Next

 See more informations about serial commands [here](/examples/serialControl/README.MD).
-See other example to test your lamps.
-See also the following links to know more about DALI and LW14 commands.
+See other examples to play with your lamps (I suggest to try [Pulse.ino](/examples/pulse)).
+See also the following links to know more about DALI and LW14, the chip from which the [daliMaster](https://www.ebay.it/itm/DALI-Master-shield-for-Arduino-UNO/253974008596?hash=item3b2207d314:g:yMAAAOSwAbxb6T0g:rk:1:pf:0) is powered by.

 ## Useful links